phbuech/ema2wav/README.md

    `parameters_of_interest`: JSON object.
 The parameters you would like to include in the converted wav file.
 Specify pairs the EMA-channel and the motion parameter, e.g. `"0_ttip" : "y"` converts the y-dimension of the tongue tip channel (make sure you use the names from "channel_allocation" above).
 Important notes:
    * use a unique number and underscore before the channel name (first element of pair), e.g. "0_ttip".
    * "x", "y", "z" choose the position dimension.
 From the perspective of the speaker, x denotes the front-back dimension, y denotes the high-low dimension, and z denotes the "right-left" dimension
+   * "phi", "theta" chooses the horizontal or vertical angle of a sensor
    * "-vel" chooses the velocity (1st derivative), e.g., "y-vel" chooses the velocity of the vertical dimension.
    * "-acc" chooses the acceleration (2st derivative), e.g., "y-acc" chooses the acceleration of the vertical dimension.
    * "tvel" chooses the tangential velocity of a parameter's x and y values.